-Firstly all declarative programming languages provide ADTs and pattern matching.
-Some object oriented languages, such as the Java derivative Pizza [18], Scala [17], offer the same powerful support for ADTs and pattern matching as found in declarative languages.
+First all declarative programming languages provide ADTs and pattern matching.
+Some objectoriented languages, such as the Java derivatives Pizza [14], and Scala [5], offer the same powerful support for ADTs and pattern matching as found in declarative languages.
 In all these cases the compiler has to process the entire source code, whereas our approach requires the Adt tool to process only the ADT definitions.
-The TOM approach [16] is interesting because it represents an intermediary stage in between two extremes above: the TOM compiler only translates the type declaration and pattern matching constructs that are embedded in a host language, such as C or Java.
+The TOM approach [15] is interesting because it represents an intermediary stage in between two extremes above: the TOM compiler only translates the type declaration and pattern matching constructs that are embedded in a host language, such as C or Java.
 However, this cannot be done without a special separate type checker, which thus makes the Tom approach more powerful, but at the same time less simple than ours.

-Secondly, it is possible to use ADTs and pattern matching in a standard language, usually C++.
-For example McNamara and Smaragdakis [14] focus on the polymorphic typing issues and Läufer [13] focuses on the higher order issues.
+Second, it is possible to use ADTs and pattern matching in a standard language, usually C++.
+For example McNamara and Smaragdakis [16] focus on the polymorphic typing issues and Läufer [17] focuses on the higher order issues.
+The Boost libraries for C++ [18] have also been used to build a library for ADTs.
 Standard C is not sufficiently powerful to support ADTs.
-The limits of what is possible in standard C are described by Ianello, who offers a programming discipline that achieves some of the advantages of working with ADTs [10].
+The limits of what is possible in standard C are described by Ianello, who offers a programming discipline that achieves some of the advantages of working with ADTs [19].
 The price to be paid is a severely reduced ability to type check programs.

-Thirdly, there exists a large variety of tools dedicated to building abstract syntax trees for compilers.
-The Ast generator [8] and ASDL [25] focus on the development of intermediate representations that can be marshalled and unmarshalled in a variety of programming languages.
-The TTT tool [22] implements ADTs in C using runtime type checking, whereas our approach uses compile time type checking.
-The ApiGen tool [23] implements abstract syntax trees in Java, focusing on maximal sub-term sharing.
-By contrast, our Adt tool leaves decisions about sharing to the programmer.
-The tool proposed by Overbey and Johnson [19] focuses on rewriting abstract syntax trees for the purpose of code renovation.
-The work of de Jong and Olivier [6] focuses on the maintainability of the code generated for ADTs.
-By contrast, the Adt tool does not help with either code renovation or maintainability.
+Third, there exists a large variety of tools dedicated to building abstract syntax trees for compilers.
+The Ast generator [20] and ASDL [11] focus on the development of intermediate representations that can be marshalled and unmarshalled in a variety of programming languages.
+The TTT tool [21]

+Copyright © 2011 John Wiley & Sons, Ltd. Softw.
+Pract.
+Exper.
+(2011) implements ADTs in C using runtime type checking, whereas our approach uses compile time type checking.
+The ApiGen tool [22] implements abstract syntax trees in Java, focusing on maximal sub-term sharing.
+In contrast, our Adt tool leaves decisions about sharing to the programmer.
+The tool proposed by Overbey and Johnson [23] focuses on rewriting abstract syntax trees for the purpose of code renovation.
+The work of de Jong and Olivier [24] focuses on the maintainability of the code generated for ADTs.
+In contrast, the Adt tool does not help with either code renovation or maintainability.

-The main purpose of the ATerm library is the exchange of ADTs between programs written in languages such as C and Java [24].
-The ATerm provides powerful pattern matching constructs and garbage collection.
-On the other hand it assumes that the ADTs are use only in a functional manner, hence typical C idioms that use destructive updates cannot be supported.
-By contrast the Adt tool allows destructive updates but requires the programmer to manage the storage.
+The main purpose of the ATerm library is the exchange of ADTs between programs written in languages, such as C and Java [25].
+The ATerm library provides powerful pattern matching constructs and garbage collection.
+On the other hand it assumes that the ADTs are used only in a functional manner, hence typical C idioms that use destructive updates cannot be supported.
+In contrast the Adt tool allows destructive updates but requires the programmer to manage the storage.

 The fourth category does not propose a specific method to support building abstract syntax trees.
-For example Smart C [11] is a type aware macro processor that can be used to rewrite fragments of C programs.
+For example, Smart C [26] is a type-aware macro processor that can be used to rewrite fragments of C programs.
 This can be used to catch dereferencing of NULL pointers, which is one of the main advantages of the Adt tool.